 There’s a fantastic line-up of performers and bands to enjoy:

-This year, there are two designated viewing areas for people with access needs, to view the main stage and arena.
+This year, there is a designated viewing area for people with access needs, to view the main stage and arena.

 There will be no disabled parking on Plymouth Hoe but Ballard House car park on West Hoe Road is available for blue badge holders, plus the use of on-street parking.

 The 25B bus supplied by Plymouth Citybus will then operate a shuttle service between Ballard House, Royal Parade (outside the Theatre Royal) and Hoe Road (near the Hoe ramp) at 30-minute intervals, starting at 8.35am with the last departure from Hoe Road at 6.45pm.
 This costs £2 per single journey, with free travel for blue badge holders.
 If you need to retreat to a calmer space at any point during the weekend, we’d recommend visiting the Sensory Garden (near the Osbourne Place entrance to the Hoe), where you can soak up the atmosphere away from the hustle and bustle.